-In California oil spill, anti-pipeline activists find ammunition to push Biden
+In California oil spill, pipeline critics find a way to push Biden

 Biden has sought to balance the interests of several trade unions, whose members continue to work on pipelines, against the need to cut carbon emissions linked to burning fossil fuels.

-Both California Democratic Sens.
-Dianne Feinstein and Alex Padilla focused their ire Monday on offshore drilling, saying it needed to stop off their state’s coast.
+Both of California’s Democratic senators, Dianne Feinstein and Alex Padilla, focused their ire Monday on offshore drilling, saying it needed to stop off their state’s coast.

-“It’s bad for the wildlife obviously and bad for the ecosystem,” said John Long, 45, an insurance agent who said he rides his bike daily along the beach and past the wetlands.
+“It’s bad for the wildlife, obviously, and bad for the ecosystem,” said John Long, 45, an insurance agent who said he rides his bike daily along the beach and past the wetlands.

-Long questioned why drilling is even happening off the California coast, “Especially since we’re supposed to be going electric and eco-friendly.”
+Long questioned why drilling is happening off the California coast, “especially since we’re supposed to be going electric and eco-friendly.”

 Maxine Joselow contributed to this report.